ggfevans/branch-backup-action/.github/BRANCH_STRATEGY.md

 ## Summary

-- **prod** is the default and release branch.
+- **main** is the default and release branch.
 It is heavily protected with no direct pushes.
 Changes land only via pull requests with required reviews and status checks.
 - **dev** is the active development branch.
 All feature work branches from dev and merges back into dev via pull requests.
 - **Feature branches** use descriptive prefixes such as `update`, `fix`, `docs`, `chore`.
 Example: `update/update-branch-naming`.

 ## Backup and Tagging

-- The weekly-backup workflow defaults to backing up **prod** via `BRANCH_TO_BACKUP: 'prod'`.
+- The weekly-backup workflow defaults to backing up **main** via `BRANCH_TO_BACKUP: 'main'`.
-- The composite action input `branch-to-backup` defaults to **prod**.
+- The composite action input `branch-to-backup` defaults to **main**.
 It can be overridden for manual runs.
 - Backup branches are named using the `backup-prefix` input and a date stamp.
 Example: `backup-YYYY-MM-DD`.
 - The action creates annotated tags with commit statistics and metadata for traceability.